Community Engagement (CE) Credit Program

 - Can I get credit for volunteering with the same organization twice?

-- Can I get PE Credit and CE Credit in the same quarter?
+- Can I get a PE credit, a CE credit, and or EXEL credit in the same quarter?

 - Can I continue volunteering even after I finish my CE Credit?